Where BSW Doctors & Nurses Actually Live in Temple, TX

 For high-earning specialists (neurosurgeons, orthopedic surgeons, cardiologists):

-- River Place (Belton): Estate lots along the Leon River, $750,000+
+River Place (Belton): Estate lots along the Leon River, $750K+.

-- Terra Cotta / Cliffs of Canyon Creek: Gated or semi-private, $500,000–$800,000, under 10-minute commute
+Terra Cotta / Cliffs of Canyon Creek: Gated, $500K–$800K, under 10-min commute.

 Check HOA fees before you buy.

-BSW Temple Commute Zone Quick Reference
+BSW Commute Zone Quick Reference

-| Commute | Neighborhoods | Price Range | School District | Best For |
+| Commute | Neighborhoods | Price Range | ISD | Best For |

 |---|---|---|---|---|

-| 5–10 min | Canyon Creek, Bella Terra, Deerfield Estates, Butterfly Meadows | $250K–$500K | Temple ISD | Residents, fellows, nurses prioritizing proximity |
+| 5–10 min | Canyon Creek, Bella Terra, Deerfield, Butterfly Meadows | $250K–$500K | Temple ISD | Residents, fellows, nurses |

-| 10–15 min | Lakewood Ranch, Sage Meadows, Lake Pointe, West Temple | $215K–$700K+ | Belton ISD | Attending physicians with families wanting A-rated schools |
+| 10–15 min | Lakewood Ranch, Sage Meadows, Lake Pointe, West Temple | $215K–$700K+ | Belton ISD | Attending MDs with families |

-| 15–20 min | Morgan's Point Resort, River Place (Belton) | $250K–$800K+ | Belton ISD | Lifestyle buyers wanting lake access or estate lots |
+| 15–20 min | Morgan's Point Resort, River Place | $250K–$800K+ | Belton ISD | Lake, estate, lifestyle |

 Quietest neighborhoods near BSW for night-shift workers: Canyon Creek's interior streets and Bella Terra's cul-de-sacs offer the lowest ambient noise.
 Avoid homes backing to I-35 or Loop 363.
-Prairie Ridge is also notably quiet with minimal through-traffic.
+Prairie Ridge is notably quiet with minimal through-traffic.

 How Physician Loans Work

-- Zero to 5% down payment (vs. 20% conventional)
+- ▸Zero to 5% down payment (vs. 20% conventional)

 Local Lenders with Physician Loan Programs